Core Grant Overview

 Key details include:

-- Preference given to projects that incorporate capacity building alongside material purchases
+- Preference given to projects that strengthen organizations through capacity building

-- Funds are provided upon acceptance of the grant award, with mandatory follow-up reporting within 12 months
+- Funds are provided upfront upon acceptance of the grant award

 Key Dates